Higher education in the United States: Preparedness for college

+Students of the wealthiest 1% of families are 13 times more likely than lower-income students to score 1300 or higher on the ACT/SAT tests.

+A study by the ACT found, “lower-income students are more likely to have lower ACT scores than higher-income students; however, they are also more likely to have lower high school GPAs and to take less rigorous coursework in high school.”

+An analysis by the United States Government Accountability Office (GAO) found that high-poverty high schools are less likely than low-poverty schools to offer advanced coursework such as physics, calculus, and Advanced Placement (AP) courses.
+The GAO further reported that high-poverty high schools are significantly less likely to offer the math and science courses that public 4-year colleges expect students to complete while in high school.

+According to the National Center for Education Statistics (NCES), in 2024, high-poverty high schools offered an average of 7 Advanced Placement courses (AP).
+While low-poverty schools offered an average of 15 AP courses.
+50% of high-poverty high schools offered advanced rigorous coursework, while 100% of low-poverty high schools offered advanced rigorous coursework.
+These differences in access to rigorous coursework between low-poverty and high-poverty high schools contribute to the socioeconomic college readiness gap.

 Class privilege and the growth of the educated underclass

 Social class has a profound influence on higher education.
 Undergraduates at elite universities have a substantial advantage if their parents also went to a particular college.
-Educator Gary Roth, a left wing writer, has argued that with fewer good jobs for graduates, the US has been producing an "educated underclass."
+Educator Gary Roth, a left-wing writer, has argued that with fewer good jobs for graduates, the US has been producing an "educated underclass."
 While upward social mobility continues to be available for immigrants and first generation people, the route to upward social mobility is more complicated for people from families that have been in the US longer.

-Protests, political clashes, and the growth of right wing politics
+Protests, political clashes, and the growth of right-wing politics

 The growth of power among right wing groups has been apparent since the mid-2010s.
 Turning Point USA (TPUS), now the most dominant conservative presence on US campuses, has clubs at more than 2500 college campuses.
 Charlie Kirk, its founder, also took over Students for Trump in 2019.

 The Chronicle of Higher Education has documented groups such as the Groypers who have infiltrated conservative organizations on campus.

 Student protests and clashes between left and right appeared on several US campuses in 2017.
 On August 11, 2017, white nationalists and members of the alt-right rallied at the University of Virginia, protesting the removal of a statue of Robert E. Lee.
 The following day, one person died during protests in Charlottesville.
 Following this event, speaking engagements by Richard Spencer were canceled at Texas A&M University and the University of Florida.

+Dismantling the U.S. Department of Education

+On March 20, 2025, President Donald Trump issued Executive order #14242 to dismantle the U.S. Department of Education to the extent allowed by law.